Cycle events charter

 2.4 Especially for events for 500 or more riders and where the route passes through village centres or residential areas, liaison with Parish and Town Councils is recommended.
 The NFALC representative with whom the SAG liaises may forward details of your event to local councils affected but further direct liaison over specific issues may be necessary to avoid unforeseen clashes with local events and allay unnecessary concern.
 Contact details of Parish and Town Councils are available here.

-2.5 You are strongly advised to have public liability insurance for the event.
+2.5 You should have public liability insurance for the event.

 2.6 Some event HQs provide a good opportunity for National Park Authority staff or landowners to engage with participants (e.g. rangers with the mobile unit) – do consider inviting them.